Chapter 31:

 Hayami materialized at the edge of the group, her face tight with concern.
 She knelt beside Haruto’s crumpled form, one hand hovering before settling on his trembling shoulder.

-“Haruto-kun,” she whispered, the words barely audible above his ragged breathing.
+“Haruto-kun,” she whispered.
 “There’s something you need to understand.
 The infection… It had already taken hold.”

 “No,” he rasped.
 “No, you don’t understand.”

 “I do.
 We noticed the early signs yesterday.
-The tremors in her hands.
+The tremors.
 The fever she tried to hide.”
-Her voice softened to barely above a whisper.
+Her voice softened.
 “We gave her some medicine and honored her final request.”

 “I know you’re hurting.
 But I need you to breathe.
 I need you to—”

 The hallway narrowed ahead, ceiling lights flickering.
-She found her mother in an old maintenance office.
-Radios and batteries cluttered every surface, and a salvaged monitor flickered in the corner, casting harsh light across Aki’s face.
+She found her in an old maintenance office.
+Radios and batteries cluttered every surface, and more monitors flickered in the corner, casting harsh light across Aki’s face.

-Her mother leaned over the counter, fingers splayed against cold metal like she was trying to anchor herself.
+She leaned over the counter, fingers splayed against cold metal.
 Each breath seemed to cost her something.
-Her other hand had curled into itself, bloodless at the knuckles, a fist holding something invisible but heavy.
+Her other hand had curled into itself.

-The monitor showed the monorail station—or what remained of it.
+The monitors showed the monorail station—or what remained of it.
 The infected had consumed everything.
 They surged across the platforms in undulating waves, bodies melding together as they poured through doorways and over turnstiles.
-A living flood that devoured concrete and steel.

 “Mom…?”

-Her mother remained still for a moment, shoulders rigid.
-Her face told the story her words wouldn’t—dark half-moons beneath bloodshot eyes, lips pressed into a line that threatened to tremble at the corners.
+Her mother’s face told the story her words wouldn’t—dark half-moons beneath bloodshot eyes, lips pressed into a line that threatened to tremble at the corners.

-Haruka slipped into the room, her hand pulling the door shut with a soft click that sealed them away from everything else.
-The gesture felt automatic, protective.
+She slipped into the room, her hand pulling the door shut with a soft click that sealed them away from everything else.
 She gestured toward the flickering screen.

 “That’s the station?”